sara-nl/griddocs/source/Pages/FAQ.rst

      $ globus-url-copy -debugftp -verbose-perf -verbose ...
      $ curl --verbose ...

 * Is the resource you're using in downtime?
 Downtimes are announced in the `GOCDB (Grid Operations Center Database) <https://goc.egi.eu/portal/>`_ (certificate in your browser required).
-There is also a `list of downtimes of the Dutch grid sites <http://web.grid.sara.nl/cgi-bin/eInfra.py>`_.
+There is also a `list of downtimes of the Dutch Grid sites <http://web.grid.sara.nl/cgi-bin/eInfra.py>`_.

 * Can you connect to the service?